cthota/Getting-and-Cleaning-Data-course-project/Code book.md

 Its activity label.
 An identifier of the subject who carried out the experiment.

+This code book describes the variables, the data, and any transformations or work that is performed to clean up the data Description

-In Step 1 After setting the source directory for the files, a code was written to create one data set for  the following training and test sets.
+In Step 1 after setting the source directory for the files, a code was written to create one data set for  the following training and test sets.

 subject_train.txt
 x_train.txt